 This separation of treatment from diagnosis provides several benefits.
 The first and most important benefit is that it creates the ideal opportunity to present patients with The Doctor Shopper.
 As we have noted, once the treatment plan is prepared and the Diagnostician determines the treatments the patient needs, the Diagnostician's computer can search the RE·MEDI system's database for doctors who can perform these treatments and who have offices near where the patient lives or works.
 The doctors' most recent prices are also in the database—they have been taken from the claims that the doctors have previously submitted to our claims processing center for payment.
 And, in most cases, the database contains the qualifications and performance measures of these doctors.

 The second benefit is that it erects an additional safeguard against the performance of unnecessary or inappropriate treatments.
-It was just shown that providers who perform such treatments move themselves away from The Cutting Edge, thereby making themselves less competitive.
+It was just shown that providers who perform such treatments move themselves away from the Best-Value Boundary, thereby making themselves less competitive.
 Now, because such treatments will be excluded from the written treatment plan—because the Diagnostician has no incentive to include them—the treating doctor will not be reimbursed even if he should perform them, as they require the Diagnostician's authorization before they will be reimburseed.
 (The exception is if the treatments are part of an alternative treament plan that the patient has approved, but even in this case, the reimbursement amount is limited by the Diagnostician's treatment plan and not by the treatment cost itself.)

 A third benefit from separating treatment from diagnosis is a substantial reduction in liability risk.
 All patients receiving a treatment plan automatically receive a second opinion—one from the Diagnostician and another from the treating doctor.
 Since both are held responsible for the diagnosis, concurrence is essential.
 Where there is disagreement, a red flag is raised, presenting the opportunity to avoid potential harm to the patient and a costly malpractice suit.
 The Diagnostician and the treating doctor typically will confer with each other to resolve the disagreement.